sander-ali/Entity_Relationship_with_Knowledge_Graph/README.md

 # Entity_Relationship_with_Knowledge_Graph
-The code in this repository provides a simple and basic implementation of Enhanced Language Representation with Informative Entities [ERNIE](https://arxiv.org/abs/1905.07129) using various NLP packages.
+The code in this repository provides a simple and basic implementation of Knowledge graphs by leveraging named entity recognition (NER) and entity relationships.

+The relationships and recognition of name entitities are performed using pre-trained language models.

-ERNIE uses Heterogeneous information fusion along with structured knowledge encoding.
-The latter refers to the extraction of informative facts using language representation models while the former combines the knowledge, syntactic, and lexical knowledge for specialized training of the language model.
+The pre-trained language model extract informative facts using language representation while combining the knowledge, syntactic, and lexical knowledge.

 Following packages need to be installed before running the code